Bessem-97/Portfolio_MVP/README.md

 ## Future plans

-- I would like to refactor and clean up the CSS code as I think it is pretty sloppy at the moment.
+- I would like to refactor and clean up the CSS code, as I think it is pretty sloppy at the moment.
 (As my priority was to get the site ready by August 24th)

 - In the future, I intend to completely redesign the website and build it with Tailwind.
 I have a Figma design course and also a Tailwind CSS course that I plan to work through and then apply the principles learned there to build the new site.